bnb-chain/bnb-chain.github.io/docs/BNBSidechain/architecture/bs-arch.md

 * PoSA Consensus — for users to be able to stake to the authorized validators in the BNB Sidechain network and guarantee the safeness of actions applied on the chain.
 * Storage & State — for persisting local data.

-Internally, BNB Sidechain implements the following modules: Parlia consensus engine, staking pools, governance, dynamic runtime upgrades, reward management, manageable blockchain params, EVM hooks, and deployment proxy.
+Internally, BNB Sidechain implements the following modules: Parlia consensus engine, staking pools, governance, dynamic runtime upgrades, reward management, manageable blockchain params, and EVM hooks.

 This modular architecture allows to re-use or enable/disable different modules.
 All modules are runtime-upgradable by on-chain governance.